What It Means When Find My iPhone Is Offline and How to Find It Anyway

 Should You Choose to Erase Your iPhone?

-Hopefully, these tips helped you find your iPhone, even if it says it’s offline.
+Hopefully, these tips helped you find your iPhone, even if it says it’s offline (you might also want to know how to use Find My to locate your Mac).
 However, you may have to consider erasing your device if you really can’t find it.

 Taking this option means you’ve entirely given up hope.
 In most cases, we think it’s better to use Lost Mode.
 It doesn’t matter if you lost your phone 24 hours ago or six months ago.
 If someone finds it and turns it on, they will be able to see your message and hopefully return it to you.
 You may consider offering a reward too.